FlorentLM/mokap/README.md

 ### Features
 * Cross platform (Linux, Windows, macOS)
-* Supports hardware-synchronisation of cameras (using a Raspberry Pi or an Aduino)
+* Supports hardware-synchronisation of cameras (using a Raspberry Pi, or an Aduino, or a USB-to-TTL adapter)
 * Supports encoding to individual frames or straight to video (with or without GPU acceleration)
 * Live multi-camera calibration and pose estimation